Gatiivs/ShakesDex/README.md

 and then go to http://localhost:5090/swagger
 REMEMBER TO USE HTTP and NOT HTTPS

+Swagger page shows to location and arguments of all the endpoints.

+Project is based on a weather prediction template
+The new classes are:
+PokemonController
+PokeApiFetcher
+ShakespeareTranslator
+Dockerfile

 If container doesnt work for some reason you can start the native way
 trust certificate
 ```